 Inpatient acute care, behavioral care and rehabilitation services and most outpatient services rendered to Medicare program beneficiaries are paid at prospectively determined rates per discharge.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 The Hospital is reimbursed for certain reimbursable items at a tentative rate with final settlement determined after submission of the annual cost report by the Hospital and audits thereof by the Medicare administrative contractor.
 The Hospital's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with the Hospital.
-The Hospital's Medicare cost reports have been audited and finalized by the Medicare administrative contractor through December 31, 2019 for the Chilton and Hackettstown Divisions, 2018 for the Overlook and Newton Divisions and 2017 for the Morristown Division; however, the 2012 Medicare cost report for the Morristown Division remains open.
+The Hospital's Medicare cost reports have been audited and finalized by the Medicare administrative contractor through December 31, 2021 for the Hackettstown Division, 2020 for the Chilton Division, 2019 for the Overlook and Newton Divisions and 2018 for the Morristown Division; however, the 2012 Medicare cost report for the Morristown Division remains open.